|Above: Captain William John Engledue of the Royal Engineers probably photographed soon after his promotion to Captain in January, 1871.

 Carte de Visite

-William John Engledue of the Royal Engineers had a career in private life which it turns out was much more interesting that his military one.
-He was born on 25 May, 1840 at
+William John Engledue of the Royal Engineers had a career in private life which it turns out was much more interesting than his military one.
+He was born on 25 May 1840 at

-Liverpool, Lancashire to son of John Ralph Engledue and Mary Ann Atfield.
+Liverpool, Lancashire the son of John Ralph Engledue and Mary Ann Atfield.

-Nothing regarding his education has come to light at this point.
-He was commissioned in the Royal Engineers as a Lieutenant after completing the required course of study at Royal
+Nothing regarding his early education has come to light at this point.
+He was commissioned in the Royal Engineers as a Lieutenant after completing the required course of study at

 He seems to have spent the majority of his military career deployed to India where we in all likelihood performed tasks that included both civil and military projects.
 While posted to